- Technology and telecommunications

-Brian is a Partner in the National Professional Standards Group, where he leads the firm’s Audit Innovation group and works with the Audit Methodology group to enhance the quality and efficiency of our audits through the application of data analytics, automation and artificial intelligence.
-Additionally, he works with the Audit Risk Management group to improve the effectiveness of the firm’s risk analysis and inspection approach using data analytics.
-Brian serves on the Board of the Rutgers AICPA Data Analytics Research Initiative, the AICPA’s Audit Data Analytics Guide Working Group, the Center for Audit Quality’s Emerging Technologies Task Force and the PCAOB’s Data and Technology Task Force.
+Brian is a Partner in the National Professional Standards Group, where he leads the firm's Audit Innovation group and works with the Audit Methodology and Audit Risk Management groups to improve the effectiveness and efficiency of the firm's risk analysis, audit execution, and inspection approach.
+Brian serves on the the PCAOB's Data Analytics Task Force, and on numerous task forces with the Center for Audit Quality (CAQ) and the AICPA.

 Brian joined Grant Thornton from the CAQ where he served as the Senior Director of Professional Practice, Policy and Research.
 He worked with senior members of the profession, regulators, and other stakeholders on critical and emerging issues facing the profession to advance regulatory and public policies that promote audit quality.
 He led the preparation and issuance of comment letters to the PCAOB, SEC, IAASB and others on proposed standards and other rules affecting the audit profession.